oat-sa/taohub-articles/articles/Frontend/frontend.md

 ### In which extension should I write my code ?

- - if the code is considered as framework code, generic library or general enough it belongs to the TAO extension
+ - if the code is considered as framework code, generic library or general enough it belongs to the `tao` extension
- - otherwise to should be placed in the correct extension, based on the task
+ - otherwise it should be placed in the correct extension, based on the task, the purpose.

 **Don't Repeat Yourself**

 If a module, a function or a block is used across multiple extensions, you'll need to find the common ancestor extension, and define it there.
-It's one of the reason some GUI components are in the `tao-core` extension.
+It's one of the reason some GUI components are in the `tao` extension.

 > In the near future we will try to push generalized code into `npm` libraries to prevent having too much code into the `tao-core` extension.